younatics/YNSearch/README.md

 See [CHANGELOG](https://github.com/younatics/YNSearch/blob/master/CHANGELOG.md) for details

 ## Intoduction
 🔍 Awesome search view, written in Swift 3, appears search view like Pinterest Search view.
 You can fully customize this library.
+You can also use this library with Realm!
+See usage in below

 ![demo](Images/YNSearch.gif)
 ![demo2](Images/YNSearch1.png)